xintao0202/Structuring-Machine-Learning-Projects/README.md

 2.4 End-to-End Deep learning
 - End-to-end approach maps directly the input (x) to the output (y).
 - In many fields, it has been observed that end-to-end learning works better in practice, but requires a large amount of data.

+2.5 Chose activation function
+- Softmax would be a good choice if one and only one of the possibilities (stop sign, speed bump, pedestrian crossing, green light and red light) was present in each image.
+But not the case that you can choose multiple.